 - eating five to six small meals a day

 - limiting caffeine, which can act as a laxative

-- cutting out spicy foods to avoid irritating your intestinal tract
+- cutting out spicy foods to avoid irritating your

 Proper nutrition helps manage this disease, so talk to your doctor about taking a multivitamin.
 A supplement can prevent vitamin deficiencies that result from removing certain foods from your diet.

 Even though flare-ups may occur anytime with UC, don’t be afraid to leave your house.
 You can be as active as you were before your diagnosis, but you’ll have to prepare for the unexpected.

 Whether you’re at the movies, a restaurant, or another public place, look around and make sure you know the location of restrooms in case of a flare-up.
 If you fear having an accident, pack a few extra items before venturing out, such as an extra pair of undergarments and moist wipes.